fsr/python-lessons/_exercises/strings.md

 We want to explore string concatenation and formatting.

-*Hint: Test after every step whether the code is working as intended*
+*Hint: Test after every step whether the code is working as intended.*

 ### Step 1